Other than parents, teachers have the most significant and long-lasting impact on a child’s educational trajectory.

 - Increasing access to high-quality professional development

-Our goal is that all early childhood educators and providers can provide children with high-quality, developmentally appropriate care and instruction.
+Our goal is that all Early Learning teachers can provide children with high-quality, developmentally appropriate care and instruction.